Megaladata 7.3—A Major Release

 Improved automatic node alignment in the workflow construction area.

-Previously, if a connection error occurred that was unrelated to TLS, the message was uninformative.
+Previously, in TLS connections, if a connection error occurred that was unrelated to TLS, the message was uninformative.
 We have added dedicated processing for such situations so that users receive detailed error information.

 Error messages when testing connections have become more informative.
 The user now receives specific information about the cause of the problem.

-When connecting through OpenID, a "Load" indicator is displayed.
+On the Login page, when connecting through OpenID takes long, a Loading indicator is displayed.

-If it is not possible to restore a link to a package while opening it, the error message will indicate which package contains the erroneous link.
+When opening a package, if linking some other package fails, the error message will indicate which package contains the failed link.

 Information about the MGD version is now added to the beginning of each log file.